 Whether you are switching from one Android phone to another, or from Android to iOS or vice versa, there is no reason why you should be losing your contacts when you switch phones.
-This is 2019 and technology solved this problem years ago.
+This is the 21st century and technology solved this problem years ago.

 Modern smartphones have full Gmail or Outlook support and can synchronise your Contacts.
 Once you setup your Gmail or Outlook to synchronise your cell phone contacts, every time you switch to a new phone, all you have to do is setup your Gmail/Outlook on the new phone and all your Contacts are wirelessly copied to the new device.
 Easy.
 Also, any changes you make to your contacts in Gmail desktop are synchronised to your device, and vice versa.